-WE HAVE ACTED as co-bond counsel for the CITY OF HOUSTON, TEXAS (the "City") in connection with the issuance of the CITY OF HOUSTON, TEXAS AIRPORT SYSTEM SUBORDINATE LIEN REVENUE REFUNDING BONDS SERIES 2010 (NON-AMT) in the original aggregate principal amount of \$93,730,000 (the "Bonds").
+WE HAVE ACTED as co-bond counsel for the CITY OF HOUSTON, TEXAS (the "City") in connection with the issuance of the CITY OF HOUSTON, TEXAS AIRPORT SYSTEM SUBORDINATE LIEN REVENUE REFUNDING BONDS, SERIES 2011A (AMT) in the original aggregate principal amount of \$449,975,000 (the "Series 2011A Bonds") and the CITY OF HOUSTON, TEXAS AIRPORT SYSTEM SUBORDINATE LIEN REVENUE REFUNDING BONDS, SERIES 2011B (NON-AMT) in the original aggregate principal amount of \$116,930,000 (the "Series 2011B Bonds" and, together with the Series 2011A Bonds, the "Series 2011 Bonds").

-The Bonds mature, bear interest and may be transferred and exchanged as set forth in the Bonds, City Ordinance No. 2010-0893 (the "Ordinance") and the officers pricing certificate authorizing their issuance.
+The Series 2011 Bonds mature, bear interest and may be transferred and exchanged as set forth in the Series 2011 Bonds, City Ordinance No. 2011-484 (the "Ordinance") and the officers pricing certificate authorizing their issuance.
 Capitalized terms used herein but not otherwise defined shall have the meaning assigned to them in the Ordinance.

-WE HAVE ACTED as co-bond counsel for the sole purpose of rendering an opinion with respect to the legality and validity of the Bonds under the Constitution and laws of the State of Texas and with respect to the exclusion of interest on the Bonds from gross income for federal income tax purposes.
+WE HAVE ACTED as co-bond counsel for the sole purpose of rendering an opinion with respect to the legality and validity of the Series 2011 Bonds under the Constitution and laws of the State of Texas and with respect to the exclusion of interest on the Series 2011 Bonds from gross income for federal income tax purposes.
 We have not investigated or verified original proceedings, records, data or other material, but have relied solely upon the transcript of certified proceedings described in the following paragraph.
-We have not assumed any responsibility with respect to the financial condition or capabilities of the City, including the Airport System, or the disclosure thereof in connection with the offer and sale of the Bonds.
-Our role in connection with the City's Official Statement prepared for use in connection with the offer and sale of the Bonds ale of the Bonds has been limited as described therein.
+We have not assumed any responsibility with respect to the financial condition or capabilities of the City, including the Airport System, or the disclosure thereof in connection with the offer and sale of the Series 2011 Bonds.
+Our role in connection with the City's Official Statement, dated June 28, 2011, prepared for use in connection with the offer and sale of the Series 2011 Bonds has been limited as described therein.

-IN OUR CAPACITY as co-bond counsel, we have participated in the preparation of and have examined a transcript of certified proceedings pertaining to the authorization and issuance of the Bonds and the bonds being refunded with proceeds of the Bonds (the "Refunded Bonds"), on which we have relied in giving our opinion.
-The transcript contains certified copies of certain proceedings of the City Council of the City; a certificate (the "Certificate") of the paying agent for the Refunded Bonds (the "Refunded Bonds Paying Agent") confirming the sufficiency of the deposits made with the Refunded Bonds Paying Agent for the refunding and discharge of the Refunded Bonds; customary certificates of officials, agents and representatives of the City, the Refunded Bonds Paying Agent and certain other persons; and other certified showings relating to the authorization and issuance of the Bonds and firm banking and financial arrangements for the discharge and final payment of the Refunded Bonds.
+IN OUR CAPACITY as co-bond counsel, we have participated in the preparation of and have examined a transcript of certified proceedings pertaining to the authorization and issuance of the Series 2011 Bonds and the bonds being refunded with the proceeds of the Series 2011 Bonds (the "Refunded Bonds"), on which we have relied in giving our opinion.
+The transcript contains certified copies of certain proceedings of the City Council of the City; the report of Grant Thornton LLP, certified public accountants, (the "Report") verifying the sufficiency of the deposits made with the Refunded Bonds Escrow Agent for the defeasance and redemption of the Refunded Bonds and the mathematical accuracy of certain computations of the yield of the Series 2011 Bonds and the escrowed securities acquired with the proceeds of the Series 2011 Bonds; customary certificates of officials, agents and representatives of the City, the Refunded

+Bonds Escrow Agent, and certain other persons; and other certified showings relating to the authorization and issuance of the Series 2011 Bonds and firm banking and financial arrangements for the discharge and final payment of the Refunded Bonds.
 We have further examined such applicable provisions of the Internal Revenue Code of 1986, as amended (the "Code"), court decisions, regulations and published rulings of the Internal Revenue Service (the "Service") as we have deemed relevant.
-We have also examined a specimen of the form of registered bond of this issue.
+We have also examined a specimen of the form of registered bond of each series of this issue.